+HMI label Setting Factory setting [2/3-Wire Control] TCC - [2-Wire Control] 2C

+2/3-wire control

-HMI label Setting Factory setting [2/3-Wire Control] TCC - [2-Wire Control] 2C 2/3-wire control 2/3-wire control UNANTICIPATED EQUIPMENT OPERATION If this parameter is changed, the parameters [Auto Fault Reset] ATR and [2-wire type] TCT and the assignments of the digital and virtual inputs are partially reset to the factory setting.
-Verify that this change is comp atible with the type of wiring used.
-Failure to follow these instruction ons can result in death, serious inju ury, or equipment damage.
-This parameter can be set to : • [2-Wire Control] 2C: Only one e digital input needed for Run and Stop o management. • [3-Wire Control] 3C: Run and • [3-Wire Control] 3C: Run and Stop are controlled by 2 different digital inputs. • [Hardwired ctrl mode] LC3W: This mode depends on the 2 or 3 lega acy wiring.
+If this parameter is changed, the parameters [Auto Fault Reset] ATR and [2-wire type] TCT and the assignments of the digital and virtual inputs are partially reset to the factory setting.

+Verify that this change is compatible with the type of wiring used.

+Failure to follow these instructions can result in death, serious injury, or equipment damage.

+- [2-Wire Control] 2C: Only one digital input needed for Run and Stop management. - [3-Wire Control] 3C: Run and Stop are controlled by 2 different digital inputs. - [Hardwired ctrl mode] LC3W: This mode depends on the 2 or 3 legacy wiring.

 For more information refer to RUN and STOP Management, page 47.

-[2-wire type] TCT - [Transition] TRN Type of 2-wire control This parameter can be accessed if [2/3-Wire Control] TCC is set to [2-W /ire Control] 2C.
-UNANTICIPATED EQUIPMENT UNANTICIPATED EQUIPMENT OPERATION Verify that the parameter setting is Verify that the parameter setting is compatible with the type of wiring used.
+[2-wire type] TCT [Transition] TRN ------------------- --- ------------------

+Type of 2-wire control

+This parameter can be accessed if [2/3-Wire Control] TCC is set to [2-Wire Control] 2C.

+Verify that the parameter setting is compatible with the type of wiring used.

 Failure to follow these instructions can result in death, serious injury, or equipment damage.

-[2-wire type] can be set to : • [Level] LEL : State 0 or 1 is tal • [Level] LEL : State 0 or 1 is taken into account for run (1) or stop (0) • [Transition] TRN : A change o accidental restarts after a brea y to initiate operation in order to avoid Refer to RUN and STOP Management, page 47 for more information.
+[2-wire type] can be set to :

+- [Level] LEL: State 0 or 1 is taken into account for run (1) or stop (0) - [Transition] TRN: A change of state (transition or edge) is necessary to initiate operation in order to avoid accidental restarts after a break in the supply mains

+Refer to RUN and STOP Management, page 47 for more information.